 Cover with several inches of mulch before winter in cold winter areas for winter protection.
 Lilies planted this way should bloom mid-summer next year and many years thereafter.

-Right after Easter is also a good time to check for deals on Easter lily plants at stores, they’re usually trying to get rid of them (who wants them after Easter has passed after all).
+Right after Easter is also a good time to check for deals on lily plants at stores, they’re usually trying to get rid of them (who wants them after Easter has passed after all).
 Sometimes you can find them for ridiculously low prices!